\textit{Versteasch du mi?} Computational and Socio-Linguistic Perspectives on GenAI, LLMs, and Non-Standard Language: Introduction

-This paper brings together critical sociolinguistics and computational linguistics to examine these issues through two complementary case studies: South Tyrolean German and Kurdish varieties.
-South Tyrolean dialect comprises non-standard forms of German widely used in informal communication in South Tyrol, Italy~\citep{alber2024verschriftungsprinzipien}, yet remains largely absent from LLM training data despite being the primary medium of everyday interaction.
-Kurdish represents a dialect continuum spoken by over 40 million people across multiple nation-states, characterized by orthographic diversity, systematic political suppression, and acute digital underrepresentation.
+This paper brings together critical sociolinguistics and computational linguistics to critically examine systemic inequalities that speakers of non-standard languages and varieties face in relation to language technologies.
+We analyze the technical barriers preventing LLMs from processing non-standard varieties, examine how evaluation frameworks reproduce standardization biases, and explore policy implications for diverse actors—from Big Tech and states to civil society and academia.
+We support our discussion with two complementary case studies of non-standard varieties we are speakers of ourselves: South Tyrolean German (Author X) and Kurdish varieties (Author Y).
+While both cases illustrate the limited support that non-standard varieties receive in contemporary language technologies, they differ significantly in the forces that shape their digital marginalization.
+South Tyrolean dialect comprises non-standard forms of German widely used in informal communication in the Italian province of South Tyrol~\citep{alber2024verschriftungsprinzipien}, both in speaking and writing.
+The variety belongs to the wider category of South Bavarian dialects, spoken in most of Austria and parts of Bavaria, and distinguishes itself from those mostly through effects of language contact with Italian as well as lexical particularities emerging from the different national context~\citep{leonardi2020hardly, abel2018bars}.
+It can be estimated that the complex of South Tyrolean German varieties is the primary medium of everyday interaction for about 300,000 of the province's inhabitants ~\citep{stat_report_key}, yet it has been largely absent from LLM training data.
+Its relative marginalization is therefore less a consequence of political exclusion than of limited visibility within computational infrastructures, where it is largely subsumed under broader linguistic categories and rarely evaluated in its own right.
+Kurdish, by contrast, represents a dialect continuum spoken by over 40 million people across multiple nation-states, characterized by orthographic diversity, systematic political suppression, and acute digital underrepresentation.
 While Central Kurdish (Sorani) and Northern Kurdish (Kurmanji) have achieved modest computational resources, varieties such as Southern Kurdish, Hawrami, and Zazaki remain almost entirely invisible to language technology.
-Through these cases, we analyze the technical barriers preventing LLMs from processing non-standard varieties, examine how evaluation frameworks reproduce standardization biases, and explore policy implications for diverse actors—from Big Tech and states to civil society and academia.